Quantum spin models of commensurate $p$-wave magnets

 For $0.85 \le \theta < \pi/2$, the minimum of the lowest LT band is located exactly at the M point, as shown in Fig.~\ref{fig_1}(d) for $\theta = \pi/3$, and the corresponding eigenmode satisfies the hard-spin constraint.
 In this regime, the system stabilizes a noncollinear zigzag state, which corresponds exactly to a \textit{$p$-wave magnet}.
-The relative canting angle $\phi$ between the spin-polarization axes $S^{\tilde z}_A$ and $S^{\tilde z}_B$ of the two crystallographic sublattices, plotted in Fig.~\ref{fig_1}(b), quantifies this noncollinearity: $\phi = 0$ corresponds to a collinear zigzag state, while a finite $\phi$ signals the emergence of the $p$-wave magnet.
+The relative canting angle $\phi$ between the spin-polarization axes $S^{\tilde z}_A$ and $S^{\tilde z}_B$ of the two crystallographic sublattices, shown in Fig.~\ref{fig_1}(b), quantifies the degree of noncollinearity: at $\phi = 0$, the system is in a collinear zigzag state, whereas $0 < \phi < \pi$ corresponds to the $p$-wave magnetic state; the limiting case $\phi = \pi$ corresponds to a collinear stripy state.
 The canting angle decreases continuously as $\theta$ approaches $\pi/2$, as shown in Fig.~\ref{fig_1}(a).
 In this phase, the magnetic unit cell is doubled relative to the crystallographic unit cell, as depicted in Fig.~\ref{fig_1}(b).
-The $p$-wave state is, however, energetically degenerate with noncoplanar states constructed as a superposition of three symmetry-related degenerate eigenmodes whose ordering wave vectors lie at the M points connected by the $C_{3z}$ rotation (see Sec.~I of the Supplemental Material for details).
+The $p$-wave state is, however, energetically degenerate with noncoplanar states constructed as a superposition of three symmetry-related degenerate eigenmodes whose ordering wave vectors lie at the M points connected by the $C_{3z}$ rotation (see Sec.~S1 of the Supplemental Material~\cite{supplemental}).
 In Figs.~\ref{fig_1}(e,f), we present the nearest-neighbor spin correlators $\langle S^{\tilde z}_{i} S^{\tilde z}_{j} \rangle$ and $\langle S^{\tilde z}_{i} S^{\tilde x}_{j} \rangle$ for the $p$-wave magnet.
 Like $S^{\tilde z}_i$, the spin component $S^{\tilde x}_{i\in A,B}$ along the local $\tilde{x}$ axis is defined separately on sublattices $A$ and $B$.
 The correlation pattern indicates that spins are collinear within their respective local frames but rotate relative to each other in the global frame, giving rise to a globally noncollinear yet strictly coplanar configuration.
-In contrast, the competing multi-$Q$ noncoplanar states display finite out-of-plane correlations, $\langle S^{\tilde z}_{i} S^{\tilde x}_{j} \rangle$, and exhibit a qualitatively distinct correlation pattern (see Sec.~I of the Supplemental Material for details).
+In contrast, the competing multi-$Q$ noncoplanar states display finite out-of-plane correlations, $\langle S^{\tilde z}_{i} S^{\tilde x}_{j} \rangle$, and exhibit a qualitatively distinct correlation pattern (see Sec.~S1 of the Supplemental Material for details~\cite{supplemental}).

 It is expected that quantum order-by-disorder effects favor the single-$Q$ coplanar state over the multi-$Q$ noncoplanar states.~\cite{henley1989ordering,PhysRevB.46.11137} Below, we move on to the quantum model and investigate whether a $p$-wave magnet is indeed selected by quantum fluctuations.